maybelinot/Bomberman/README.md

 Download zip file and having fun! =)

-control by arrows
-put the bomb - 'b'
+control by arrows, put the bomb - 'b'